 - The rebuilding of central access roads through to the river.

-- The opening of Columbia Way.
+- The opening of all Phase 1 streets.

 “The Vancouver Waterfront project represents the most viable opportunity for the State of Washington to benefit from the economic activity in the broader Portland-Vancouver metropolitan area.
 This project will build upon recent momentum in central Vancouver, with the scale and amenity base to establish the area as an urban alternative to Portland and attracting higher value housing and office space.
 As a result, the growth anticipated in this development does not reflect merely a reallocation of growth that would have otherwise occurred elsewhere in Clark County, but a shift in the nature of growth captured by Clark Country from the broader metropolitan area”.Johnson Economics